1-vn/brave-browser/docs/source/installing-brave.rst

-Installing Brave
+Installing OneVN
 ################

 Linux
 *****

-NOTE: If Brave does not start and shows an error about sandboxing, you may need to enable `user namespaces
+NOTE: If OneVN does not start and shows an error about sandboxing, you may need to enable `user namespaces
 <https://superuser.com/questions/1094597/enable-user-namespaces-in-debian-kernel#1122977>`_.
 For security reasons, we do NOT recommend running with the ``--no-sandbox`` flag.
-For more info, see https://github.com/brave/brave-browser/issues/1986#issuecomment-445057361.
+For more info, see https://github.com/onevn/onevn-browser/issues/1986#issuecomment-445057361.

 NOTE: While we recommend you to use our official packages, there's a section for unofficial package in the case where we don't ship packages for your distribution.
 These packages are community maintained, and therefore we take no responsibility for them.